-I was thinking of listing companies who do a lot of harm to us, the environment and the wildlife, but not wanting to waste any more time on them, I prefer to share ressources of brands I trust with direct links to shops and articles.
+I was thinking of listing companies who do a lot of harm to us, the environment and the wildlife, but not wanting to waste any time, I prefer to share resources of brands I trust with direct links to shops and articles.
 It was hard to make a selection because there are so many brands Id like to recommend.
 If you have questions or are looking for something particular contact me any time.
 If I can, Ill help.

 for the fashion conscious

 Artesano – Claudia the founder is not only a woman you want to have as your bff, she is also a woman who thinks about design, community and environment under one cap.
 I love her baskets, not only for summer beach visits but also for all year market hauls and use them as decorative items in my living room.

 Veja – I used to buy Veja for my kids online shop ages ago because I was looking for brands that met style with sustainability.
 Not an easy task to do over 10 years ago.
 This brand is still standing strong.
 Using leather and rubber from sustainable farms, sustainable plantations.
 With a team that includes fair trade wages of farmers and makers all the way through.
 Now the decision is who in the family gets a pair of these cause they are totally unisex.

 Underprotection – what touches our skin…sustainable lingerie on spot: organic, recycled, eco friendly, fair trade.
 Comfort assured as much as romance.
 I love brands who combine principles and style.
 We all want to look good, even under there.
 Id say even more so under neath.
 When ever I run low on self esteem, I chose to wear something really nice and it starts with undies.
 It perks me up more than lipstick ever will.
 A gift to self?